Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving

-Here, we use the learned weights of the probes as steering vectors \citep{turner2023steering, zou2023representation} during generation.
+Here, we use the learned weights of the probes as steering vectors \citep{turner2023steering, zou2023representation, li2023inference} during generation.
 Our goal is to determine whether the directions in the models’ activation spaces learned by the probes are actually used by the model during generation, that is, whether they are causal or merely correlational.
 More specifically, given an input image and the prompt “Describe the image briefly.” we first record the model’s answer.
-Then, using the same image and prompt as inputs, we steer the model’s activations at a specific layer towards the learned direction of the probes; that is, we add or subtract the probe weights (with an adequate scaling factor) from the activations and record the resulting output.
+Then, using the same image and prompt as inputs, we steer the model’s activations at a specific layer towards the learned direction of the probes; that is, we add or subtract the probe weights from the activations (with an adequate scaling factor) and record the resulting output.
 We then compare this output to the original one.
 For this experiment, we used probes trained on average-pooled activations.
-More details on the application of activation steering are provided in Appendix \ref{activation_steering_appendix}.
-We present representative results in Table \ref{activation_steering_results}.
+More details on the application of activation steering along with quantitative results are provided in Appendix \ref{activation_steering_appendix}.
+We present some representative results in Table \ref{activation_steering_results}.

-As we can see, across all models and data categories, steering using the probes’ weights yields the expected effect, that is, the model changes its answer based on how the encoded visual concept changed due to steering the activations.
+As we can see, across all models and data categories, steering using the probes’ weights can yield the expected effect, that is, the model changes its answer based on how the encoded visual concept changed due to steering the activations.
 An exception to this is the orientation data, and hence we don't present results from these categories in Table \ref{activation_steering_results}.
 Moreover, despite intervening in the models’ activations, we do not appear to break their behaviour.
 The rest of the scene description remains accurate, and the primary change concerns only the targeted visual concept.
-This supports the claim that these concepts are not only encoded linearly, but also orthogonally to other concepts, within the model \citep{park2024the}.
+This supports the claim that these concepts are not only encoded linearly but also orthogonally to other concepts within the model \citep{park2024the}.

-Activation steering produces the desired outcome in most cases, although not always.
-For example, in the second row of Table \ref{activation_steering_results}, steering towards the direction corresponding to the absence of the traffic barrel does not completely remove it from the model’s description.
-However, it is mentioned much later in the output, indicating that steering had the intended effect.